Energy companies: Which? Recommended Providers

-In addition to our satisfaction survey results, we also carry out detailed analysis of energy companies' procedures, practices and prices.
+In addition to our satisfaction survey results, we also carry out detailed analysis of energy companies' procedures, customer service, complaints and prices.
 We award Which?
 Recommended Provider (WRP) status to those companies which pass all of our criteria, so we're confident that they're the best of the best and won't let you down.

 To become a Which?
 Recommended Provider, an energy supplier must:

 - Be in the top group of companies as rated by their customers.

-- In the past year, have had no fines or sanctions brought against them by, or have made redress payments in arrangement with, regulatory bodies such as Ofgem and the Advertising Standards Authority.
+- Not have had fines or sanctions brought against them by, or have regulatory intervention including redress payments in arrangement with, bodies such as Ofgem and the Advertising Standards Authority, in the past year.

-- Follow procedures and practices that we think are in the best interest of the consumer.
-We score energy companies against a set of 21 criteria that cover the main elements of the consumer journey, including: complaints processes, billing, customer service and account management.
+- Have procedures that we think are in the best interest of customers.
+We score energy companies against a set of 24 criteria that cover the main elements of the customer journey, including: account management, billing, complaints processes, customer service and switching.

-- Be better than average for call and online waiting times based on our 2019 snapshot investigation into , and for complaints based on the number they receive and how fast they resolve them (according to Ofgem data).
+- Be better than average for a combination of call and online waiting times based on our snapshot investigations into energy company waiting times, and for complaints based on the number they receive and how fast they resolve them (according to Ofgem data).

 - Pass our final price analysis.
 Energy firms must have a tariff in the cheapest part of the market for low, medium and high use for the average user across Great Britain.
 They must also not have a variable tariff in the most expensive band.

 Previous energy WRPs

-Flow Energy and are the only other two energy firms to have previously been Which?
+Flow Energy, and are the only other energy firms to have previously been Which?
 Recommended Providers.
 So Energy was a WRP last year.
 Both Flow Energy and Ovo Energy received the award in 2016, but Ovo Energy lost it when it raised its prices.
 Ovo Energy was also our very first WRP in 2015.
 There were no WRPs for energy in 2017.